 - Completion of the CPDG on-campus interview process (by invitation only)

 - Commitment to abide by the Midwestern University Drug-Free Workplace and Substance Abuse Policy

 The Pharm.D.
-Program at CCP is rigorous and challenging.
-The CCP Admissions Committee will therefore assess the quality and rigor of the pre-pharmacy academic records presented by applicants.
+Program at CPDG is rigorous and challenging.
+The CPDG Admissions Committee will therefore assess the quality and rigor of the pre-pharmacy academic records presented by applicants.
 When assessing the pre-pharmacy academic records of applicants, the Admissions Committee will:

 - View applicants with cumulative GPAs below 2.75 on a 4.00 scale with particular concern.
 Although 2.50 on a 4.00 scale is the preferred minimum cumulative GPA for admission consideration, higher cumulative GPAs are more competitive and recommended.

 - The average cumulative GPA of applicants admitted for Fall 2019 was 3.18 on a 4.00 scale

 - When submitted, view component and composite PCAT scores below average with particular concern, although there are no minimum PCAT scores and a PCAT score is not required for admission.

 - View with concern applicants whose prepharmacy math and science coursework was completed longer than 10 years ago.

 - More recent (within four years) prepharmacy math and science coursework is preferred

 - Consider the reputation for quality and rigor of the institutions where applicants have taken previous coursework, the extent of completion of science prerequisites, the credit load carried per term, the difficulty level of previous coursework, and trends in applicant grades.